 Yes, it’s true!
 The Italians eat pies and cakes for breakfast!

-A fact that I first became aware of several years ago during a long weekend break in Florence.
+A fact that I first became aware of a decade ago during a long weekend break in Florence.
 Before flying there from England, I had seen several mentions online of the torta della nonna (literally, Grandma’s Cake) – each stating how good it is.
 So, I really wanted to try it.

 One evening, after a nice dinner and a long walk around the beautiful historic centre of Florence, we popped into a bar just off Piazza della Signoria.
 A bar in Italy is a great place for it not only sells alcoholic drinks but it’s also where you head for coffee, a light bite to eat, and even breakfast.